Armenian Apostolic Church: Expansion of Armenian Christian identity

-Although unable to attend the Council of Ephesus (431), Catholicos Isaac Parthiev sent a message agreeing with its decisions.
-However, non doctrinal elements in the Council of Chalcedon (451) caused certain problems to arise.
+Although unable to attend the Council of Ephesus (431), Catholicos Isaac Parthiev (Sahak Part'ew) sent a message agreeing with its decisions.
+However, non-doctrinal elements in the Council of Chalcedon (451) caused certain problems to arise.

-Independence

-Monophysitism spread from Syria to Armenia, from where it arrived to Georgia and Caucasian Albania.
+Miaphysitism spread from Syria to Armenia, from where it came to Georgia and Caucasian Albania.

-At the First Council of Dvin in 506 the synod of the Armenian, Georgian, and Caucasian Albanian bishops were assembled during the reign of Catholicos Babken I. The participation of the Catholicoi of Georgia and Albania were set to make clear the position of the churches concerning the Council of Chalcedon.
-The "Book of Epistles" mentions that 20 bishops, 14 laymen, and many nakharars (rulers of Armenia) participated in the council.
-The involvement in the council discussion of different levels of lay persons seemed to be a general rule in Armenia.

-Almost a century later (609–610) the 3rd Council of Dvin was convened during the reign of Catholicos Abraham I of Aghbatank and Prince Smbat Bagratuni, with clergymen and laymen participating.
-The Georgian Church disagreed with the Armenian Church, having approved the christology of Chalcedon.
+In 609–610, the Third Council of Dvin was convened during the reign of Catholicos Abraham I of Aghbatank and Prince Smbat Bagratuni, with clergymen and laymen participating.
+The Georgian Church disagreed with the Armenian Church, having approved the Christology of Chalcedon.
 This council was convened to clarify the relationship between the Armenian and Georgian churches.
-After the Council, Catholicos Abraham wrote an encyclical letter addressed to the people, blaming Kurion and his adherents for the schism.
-The Council never set up canons; it only deprived Georgians from taking Communion in the Armenian Church.
-Despite this, the Albanian Church remained under the jurisdiction of the Armenian Church while in communion with the Georgian Church.
+After the council, Catholicos Abraham wrote an encyclical letter addressed to the people, blaming Catholicos Kurion of the Georgian Church and his adherents for the schism.
+The council never set up canons; it only deprived Georgians from taking communion in the Armenian Church.

+Attempted reunion with the Greeks and Romans

+By 862, the Armenian Apostolic Church and the Syriac Orthodox Church of Antioch held the Council of Shirakavan with the Eastern Orthodox Church.
+The purpose of the council was to seek Christian unity and clarify Christological positions.
+Later in the 12th century, the Armenians held the Council of Hromkla to finalize an attempted reunion with the Eastern Orthodox Church.

+During the 15th century, the Armenian Church participated in the Council of Basel-Ferrara-Florence, which was an effort amongst the Roman Catholics, the Eastern Orthodox, and the Oriental Orthodox Churches at achieving unity.
+None of these councils resulted in any lasting, permanent reunification amongst the various Christian churches.

+Russian and Ottoman persecution

+By 1903, the Tsarist government of the Russian Empire moved to confiscate the property of the Armenian Church, only to be returned by 1905.

+During the First World War, the Armenian Church suffered persecution from the Ottoman Empire.
+The Armenian genocide occurred during the war, and both clergy and laity were persecuted and murdered in an effort to ethnically cleanse the region.
+During and after the Armenian genocide, the Armenian diaspora spread, bringing Armenian Apostolic Christianity with them.

+On April 23, 2015, the Armenian Apostolic Church canonized all the victims of the Armenian genocide; this service is believed to be the largest canonization service in history.
+Approximately 1.5 million is the most frequently published number of victims, however, estimates vary from 700,000 to 1,800,000.
+It was the first canonization by the Armenian Apostolic Church in four hundred years.